Primitive asymptotics in $\phi^4$ vector theory: Introduction

 \subsection{Discussion and Outlook}

-In terms of our numerical data, we have not been able to clearly confirm or refute \cref{beta_conjecture} stating that primitive graphs dominate the beta function in $\phi^4_4$ theory.
-Rather, we found that for primitive graphs in the 0-dimensional theory, the transition towards the leading asymptotic regime in terms of growth rates occurs around 25 loops (\cref{fig:0dim_primitive_ratio}), and for the 4-dimensional theory, the extrapolated growth rate intersects the expected asymptotics around 25 loops, too (\cref{fig:4dim_beta_ratio}).
-Unfortunately, this is beyond the 18 loops that we can currently reach numerically.
-However, the $N$ dependence (for $N$ not too large) of these growth rates shows an \enquote{asymptotic-like} pattern before the growth rate assumes its asymptotic value.
-Moreover, the zeros of the $N$-dependent beta function converge towards their asymptotic values $N\in \left \lbrace -4, -6, \ldots \right \rbrace $ very rapidly already at $L<10$ (\cref{fig:largest_roots}).
-In view of this, there really is no such thing as \emph{the} asymptotic regime, and even for different aspects of the same quantity, such as the $N$ dependence and the absolute value of the primitive beta function, the asymptotics sets in at different points.
+We have not been able to clearly confirm or refute \cref{beta_conjecture} stating that primitive graphs dominate the beta function in $\phi^4_4$ theory.
+Rather, we found that for primitive graphs in the 0-dimensional theory, the numerical values are in reasonable agreement with the leading large-order asymptotics (i.e. below $20\%$ difference at $N=1$) only upwards of $\approx 25$ loops (\cref{fig:prim_asymptotics_correction,fig:0dim_primitive_ratio}).
+For the 4-dimensional theory, an extrapolation of the low-order numerical data meets the leading asymptotics at around 25 loops (\cref{fig:4dim_beta_ratio}), which suggests that again, the leading large-order asymptotics becomes a reliable estimate for the value at finite $L$ only upwards of 25 loops.

+On the other hand, the $N$ dependence (for $N$ not too large) of these growth rates $r_L(N)$ is close to the leading-asymptotic pattern already at $L \approx 10$ loops.
+In particular, the zeros of the $N$-dependent beta function converge towards their asymptotic values $N\in \left \lbrace -4, -6, \ldots \right \rbrace $ very rapidly already at $L<10$ (\cref{fig:largest_roots}).
+This shows that the $N$-dependence of a quantity is not a reliable indicator for whether the absolute value of that same quantity is close to the leading large-order asymptotics.

-It is furthermore remarkable that the reliability of the asymptotic expansion is very different for different classes of graphs: while the growth rate of primitive graphs is captured by the leading asymptotics only beyond 25 loops, the sum of all graphs, or all connected graphs, behaves asymptotically at much lower loop order (\cref{fig:Z_asymptotics_both}).
+It is furthermore remarkable that the reliability of the asymptotic expansion is very different for different classes of graphs: while the growth rate $r_L(N)$ of primitive graphs is captured with $20\%$ relative error by the leading asymptotics only beyond 25 loops, the sum of all graphs, or all connected graphs, are very close to the leading asymptotics already at much lower loop order (\cref{fig:Z_asymptotics_both}).
 We have seen in \cref{sec:0dim_4dim_relation} that for primitive graphs, the 4-dimensional theory behaves quite similar to the 0-dimensional one.
 However, it is not clear if that should be expected for non-primitive generating functions, too, because the renormalization of non-primitive graphs introduces an additional degree of freedom, which has no counterpart in the 0-dimensional theory.
-Therefore, we can not infer from our findings whether the non-primitive asymptotic expansion in four dimensions is as reliable as it is in zero dimensions.